Search

 Beyond the gigs, does your band have a plan of releasing an album?

 I was looking at your profile on IMDb and I saw that you’ve done a number of movies since “Osuofia in London.”
-However, there was one that caught my attention because you did a stand in for Cameron Diaz …
+However, there was one that caught my attention because you did a stand in role for Cameron Diaz …

 Did you have the opportunity of meeting her?